 Gwenan Griffith is the magician who constructs the WISE KIDS Video Animations and graphics.

-Gwenan also works for Cymydmaen Cyf. as a Digital Inclusion Officer on the Llyn Peninsula.
+Gwenan also works for Bangor University as a Digital Community Coordinator.
 She is a Fine Art Graduate and has been exhibiting since 2005.
 Gwenan enjoys combining digital technology with traditional art, and to date, she has created a a variety of thought-provoking and belly-tickling short movies!
 She can be found on Twitter as @GwenanHGriffith.

 Ms Kim Anderson, Trainer and Programme Developer

-Kim, formerly a Board Member of WISE KIDS is now working on the development of new creative and drama programmes for WISE KIDS which will help young people develop digital life skills and reflect on the opportunities and challenges of the online space, and which get the young people to reflect on issues such as identity, reputation, opportunity, privacy and behaviour in digital spaces.
+Kim, formerly a Board Member of WISE KIDS supports WISE KIDS in the development of creative drama programmes to help young people develop digital life skills and reflect on the opportunities and challenges of the online space, and which get the young people to reflect on issues such as identity, reputation, opportunity, privacy and behaviour in digital spaces.